 Your first step to marketing will be to tell all your friends, family, and contacts in your phone and email that you have started a house cleaning business and you are currently taking new clients.

 Next, get your business online.
 Most homeowners now search for services online before hiring a business.
 Make sure your business is visible online when a homeowner searches for cleaning services in your area.

 Claim your My Business google profile.
-By claiming your My Business google profile your business will show up in searches when someone searches Cleaning Businesses in Town Name.
+By claiming your My Business google profile your business will show up in searches when someone searches Cleaning Businesses in Florida.

 Price your cleaning services

 Decide whether you are going to price your cleaning services by the hour or by a flat fee.
-Most cleaning businesses make between $25 – $75 an hour.
+Most Florida cleaning businesses make between $25 – $75 an hour.

 Charging by the hour for house cleaning services: